| Title: | Genetic Algorithm and Particle Swarm Optimization |

 iteration number of the genetic algorithm. |

-then classical velocity formula
+If method = "classic", then the classical velocity formula

 is used: